 One downside of living in Melville, however, is that residents on average have to contend with a long commute, spending on average 31.93 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The population of Melville has a very low overall level of education: only 7.32% of people over 25 hold a 4-year college degree or higher.
+The citizens of Melville have a very low rate of college education: just 7.32% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Melville in 2022 was $15,966, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $63,864 for a family of four.
 Melville also has one of the higher rates of people living in poverty in the nation, with 41.43% of its population below the federal poverty line.